starwavelin/collaborative-codepad/README.md

 1. System lists all the problems
 2. User views a problem's details
 3. User adds a new problem
+4. User toggles between navigations on top nav bar to route to pages

 ### Design Diagram